11 Quick Tips to Win at Speech Pathology Marketing

 More information on local marketing on the Wix blog.

 There are pay per click ads on Google Search, Google Display Network or Facebook Display network.
-Google Search is more about keyword intent i.e. what people input in the browser for example ‘Pediatric Speech Therapist in London’.
+Google Search is more about keyword intent i.e. what people input in the browser for example ‘Pediatric Speech and Language Therapist in London’.
 While display ads, are banners on websites or social media.

 You may want to consider hiring a marketing agency to runs speech therapy advertisement because this is a very technical domain but be careful about return on your investment as marketing agencies might ask for a minimum spend that would not give you the right “bang for your buck”.